 “What can I do?” is the question that I’ve heard repeatedly in conversations since May 25, the date of George Floyd’s death at the hands of former police officer, Derek Chauvin.
-Floyd’s death has launched world-wide protests and conversations related to systemic racism.
+Floyd’s death has launched worldwide protests and conversations related to systemic racism.
 While a segment of our society refuses to believe that systemic racism exists, an even larger segment has come face-to-face with its reality and ugliness.
-And its left us stunned, numbed, and in a quandary about what we can do to thwart such rampant oppression.
+And it’s left us stunned, numbed, and in a quandary about what we can do to thwart such rampant oppression.
 It’s a natural response to injustice.
-We are passionate about a need for change and want to do something.
+We are passionate about the need for change and want to do something.

 My confrontation with the ugliness of racism came to a head twenty-five years ago (see My Journey Into Racism).
 I was outraged and immediately wondered what I could do?
 What could one outraged and frustrated Jesus-following engineer do to have any impact on systemic racism?
 It’s a natural question.
 But maybe we are asking the wrong question.
 Instead of asking “What can I do?” maybe we should be asking, “Who can I be?”
 When confronted with issues like systemic racism, the first response of Westerners, and certainly Americans, is to jump right to doing.
 And there certainly is a place for that.
 However, as I read scripture, it is increasingly evident that God is primarily interested in actions that are natural extensions of who we be.